RaulDa/CarND-Unscented-Kalman-Filter-P7/README.md

 #### 3. Handling of radar and lidar measurements

-The prediction step is the same both sensors.
+The prediction step is the for same both sensors.
 Augmented sigma points are generated via `AugmentedSigmaPoints`.
 Then `Prediction` is called, where the sigma points are predicted (`SigmaPointPrediction`) as well as the mean and covariance (`PredictMeanAndCovariance`).

 The algorithm performs the handling of the update step via `UpdateLidar` (laser) or `UpdateRadar` (radar).
 For laser, the routine calls `PredictLidarMeasurement` for measurement production and `UpdateLidarState` to perform the update.
 For radar, the called functions are `PredictRadarMeasurement` and `UpdateRadarState`.